Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Training with Limited Samples

 With this relationship, we can derive an order for the optimum reservoir size $M^{*}$ which minimizes the test loss $\mathcal{L}_{\text{test}}$.
 This is obtained by first setting

 Solving this, we can obtain an order of magnitude for the optimum reservoir size $M^{*}$ as

-Note that this result does not give the exact reservoir size in neurons, but rather is an approximation of the order of the optimum reservoir size needed to minimize the testing loss.
-Furthermore, the AIC is one of many criteria, e.g., Bayesian Information Criterion (BIC), Generalized Information Criterion (GIC) among many others~\cite{Stoica2004} that can be used for model selection in machine learning models spanning simple linear classifiers to deep learning models.
-This subject is investigated more generally for deep neural networks in the field of statistical learning theory under the umbrella of generalization error analysis.
-In our previous work~\cite{JereTCOM2023}, we have derived a generalization error bound for ESNs showing lower generalization gap compared to conventional RNNs and developed a model selection framework using the derived bound in the context of ESNs utilized in wireless symbol detection.
-A similar framework using information theoretic-tools can be developed for model selection in the context of LTI system simulation with an ESN, however that is outside the scope of this paper.
+Note that this result does not give the exact reservoir size in terms of number of neurons, but is rather an approximation of the order of the optimum reservoir size needed to minimize the testing loss.
+Furthermore, the AIC is one of many model selection criteria, e.g., Bayesian Information Criterion (BIC), Generalized Information Criterion (GIC), among others~\cite{Stoica2004}.
+However, such model selection criteria is beyond the scope of this paper.
+A statistical learning theory-inspired model selection criteria for ESN-based multi-antenna wireless symbol detection is developed in our previous work~\cite{JereTCOM2023}.